yandex-cloud/python-sdk/README.md

 ## Getting started

-There are several options for authorization your requests - OAuth Token, Metadata Service (if you're executing code inside VMs or Functions running in Yandex.Cloud) and Service Account Keys
+There are several options for authorization your requests - OAuth Token, Metadata Service (if you're executing your code inside VMs or Cloud Functions running in Yandex.Cloud), Service Account Keys, and externally created IAM tokens.

 ### OAuth Token